kainisoft/augment-chat/DOCKER_PERFORMANCE_GUIDE.md

-# Docker Optimization Guide for Local Development
+# Docker Performance Guide for Local Development

-This guide provides detailed implementation instructions for optimizing Docker containers in the local development environment, focusing on faster startup times and improved developer experience.
+This guide provides detailed implementation instructions for high-performance Docker containers in the local development environment, focusing on faster startup times and improved developer experience.

-> **Note:** The optimized Docker configuration described in this guide is now the default configuration for this project.
-The standard `docker-compose.yml` file and all Dockerfiles already include all these optimizations.
+> **Note:** All performance enhancements described in this guide are already implemented in the project's Docker configuration.
+The `docker-compose.yml` file and all Dockerfiles include these improvements by default.

 ## Quick Start with HMR